ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/data_sources/index.rst

 .. note::

    To convert between GBD shared function entity names (such as cause_name) to the entity name in Vivarium inputs, convert the GBD shared function entity name to all lower case and replace spaces with underscores.
-Python code do this is shown below:
+Python code to do this is shown below:

       :code:`vivarium_inputs_entity_name = gbd_entity_name.lower().replace(' ', '_')`